rohgoyal/getting-started/bluemix/exposing-a-soap-service-as-rest/README.md

 ---
 ### Adding and configuring your web service invocation
-To add and configure the invoke and map policies that integrate your web service into your API definition, complete the following steps:
+To add and configure the invoke and map policies that integrate your web service into your API definition, complete the steps below.
-1. Download the ```files/weatherprovider.wsdl``` to your local computer
+1. Download the ```files/weatherprovider.wsdl``` to your local computer.
 2. In the **Services** section, click the **Add service** icon ![](images/add-icon.png).
 The ```Import web service from WSDL``` window opens.
 	![](images/upload-file-1.png)
 3. Click **Upload file**.